 Program/Unit Review (PUR)

 The program/unit review (PUR) is an academic process designed to guide a program’s/unit’s continued development and improvement.
-Every five years, faculty complete a comprehensive self-study of their programs (degrees, certificates) or units (e.g. related courses, or contribution to general education) where they examine program curriculum, describe program improvements as a result of program learning outcomes (PLO) assessment, analyze student enrollment, achievement trends and equity gaps, and develop a five-year strategic plan with resource requests towards improving student learning and achievement.
+Every five years, faculty complete a comprehensive self-study of their programs (degrees, certificates) or units (e.g. related courses or contribution to general education) where they examine program curriculum, describe program improvements as a result of program learning outcomes (PLO) assessment, analyze student enrollment, achievement trends and through an equity lens, and develop a five-year strategic plan with resource requests towards improving student enrollment, learning, and achievement.

 PUR self-studies are completed in eLumen.